FlorentDulauroy/Getting-and-Cleaning-Data-Course-Project/README.txt

 - MeanStd
 - MeanByActivitySubject

-NOTE: It is required to have the Plyr loaded in order to run the script run_analysis.R
+NOTE: It is required to have the library(dplyr) loaded in order to run the script run_analysis.R

 The DataFrame includes the following :
 =========================================